 - Encourage positive communication skills in the classroom.
 Do not interrupt someone when they are talking, talk for, or finish thoughts and statements for anyone else.

 - Avoid, as much as possible, treating the child with disfluencies differently from others in the classroom.
 It is important that the child does not feel any differently than the other children by receiving “special treatment.”

 - The child who stutters should be held to the same academic and social standards as the other children in the classroom.

 - Commend the child when he/she participates in classroom discussions.
 Praise what they say, not how they say it.

 - If the child is teased by classmates, make sure to talk to the child first before confronting the teasers.
-Listen to what the child has to say, how he/she is feeling.
-If the child agrees that you speak to the teasers, pull them aside, away from the child, and tell them why their behavior is inappropriate.
+Listen to what the child has to say and how he/she is feeling.
+If the child agrees that you can speak to the teasers, pull them aside, away from the child, and tell them why their behavior is inappropriate.